-Two published1 studies by our team in the UK and Turkey shows some of the very subtle ways in which clothing influences all kinds of impressions about us.
-Our clothes make a huge difference to what people think about us – and without us knowing or in ways we couldn’t even imagine.
-People make their assessments in the first few seconds of seeing another; assessments that go way beyond how well you are dressed and how neat and tidy you might look.
+Two published1 studies by our team in the U.K. and Turkey show some of the very subtle ways in which clothing influences all kinds of impressions about us.
+Our clothes make a huge difference to what people think about us—and without us knowing or in ways we couldn’t even imagine.
+People make their assessments in the first few seconds of seeing another; assessments go way beyond how well you are dressed and how neat and tidy you might look.

-We carried out the research with over 300 adults (men and women).
-They looked at images of a man and a woman for just 3 seconds before making 'snap judgements' about them.
-In some of the pictures the man wore a made-to-measure suit.
-In others he wore a very similar off-the-peg suit bought on the high street.
-The differences in the suits were very minor – we controlled for all the big differences such as color and fabric, as well as making sure the face of the model was pixillated so that there could be no hidden messages in the facial expressions.
+We carried out the research with more than 300 adults (men and women).
+They looked at images of a man and a woman for just three seconds before making 'snap judgments' about them.
+In some of the pictures, the man wore a made-to-measure suit.
+In others, he wore a very similar off-the-peg.
+The differences in the suits were very minor—we controlled for all the big differences such as color and fabric, as well as making sure the face of the model was pixillated so that there could be no hidden messages in the facial expressions.

-After just a 3-second exposure people judged the man more favourably in the bespoke suit.
-And the judgements were not about how well dressed he was.
+After just a three-second exposure, people judged the man more favourably in the bespoke suit.
+And the judgments were not about how well dressed he was.

-They rated him as more confident, successful, flexible and a higher earner in a tailor-made suit than when he wore a high street equivalent.
-Since the model’s face in the pictures was blanked out these impressions must have been formed after quickly eyeing what he was wearing.
+They rated him as more confident, successful, flexible and a higher earner in a tailor-made suit than when he wore the alternative.
+Since the model’s face in the pictures was blanked out, these impressions must have been formed after quickly eyeing what he was wearing.

-In a second study in the journal Sex Roles (see below, 2) we have investigated in our lab an issue that women often report encountering in the workplace - differential gender-biased standards and being judged as less competent than men, even by other women.
+In a second study in the journal Sex Roles (see below, 2) we investigated an issue that women often report encountering in the workplace—differential gender-biased standards and being judged as less competent than men, even by other women.
 What role does dress play in this?

 We made minor manipulations to female office clothing to see how this affected first impressions of them.
 We also researched whether the occupational role of the woman made any difference to these impressions.
-We tested this with 129 female participants who rated images of faceless (by pixilation) female models,on six competence based dimensions (intelligence, confidence, trustworthiness, responsibility, authority, and organisation).
+We tested this with 129 female participants who rated images of faceless (by pixilation) female models on six competence-based dimensions (intelligence, confidence, trustworthiness, responsibility, authority, and organisation).
 In all cases the clothing was conservative but varied slightly by skirt length and an extra button being unfastened on a blouse.
-The models were described as having different occupational roles, varying by status (high – senior manager, or low - receptionist).
-The images were only presented for a maximum of 5 seconds.
+The models were described as having different occupational roles, varying by status (high: senior manager, or low: receptionist).
+The images were only presented for a maximum of five seconds.

 The assessment of the competencies we measured should surely not be affected by these minor clothing manipulations?
-Surely people use proper evidence to make such judgements?
+Surely people use proper evidence to make such judgments?

 So even subtle changes to clothing style can contribute toward negative impressions of the competence of women who hold higher status positions.
 Wearer beware!

 It is important to choose our dress style carefully because people will make all sorts of assumptions and decisions about us without proper evidence.
-We are unlikely to know what these assessments are too, so it is quite possible that our clothes reveal more than we thought.
+We are unlikely to know what these assessments are, so it is quite possible that our clothes reveal more than we thought.

 1.HOWLETT, N., PINE, K. L. , ORAKÇıOĞLU, I., & FLETCHER B. (C) The influence of clothing on first impressions: Rapid and positive responses to minor changes in male attire.
 Journal of Fashion Marketing & Management, 2013, 17 (1), 38-48.
 DOI 10.1108/13612021311305128